A Mountainous Landscape with a Waterfall, Kerstiaen de Keuninck, c. 1600

 Many visions of the future today conflate progress with individual convenience, flourishing with abundance.
 They lead us toward a world of greater material comfort, but less freedom and agency.
 They neglect the things that make our lives rich and meaningful and ours: the joy of learning, the satisfaction of mastery, the dignity of becoming ourselves through our own efforts.

-We believe the most powerful forces in the world are often quiet, relational, and difficult to measure.
+I value moral seriousness without sanctimony, imagination without utopianism, and humanism without reactionary nostalgia.
+I believe the most powerful forces in the world are often quiet, relational, and difficult to measure, and that stories are our most powerful mechanisms of change.
 Hence the name: Soft Power.

 About me

 I believe that ideas trickle down to shape our reality.
-The dominant ideas in the AI scene today — safety, alignment, existential risk — were once seedlings planted in online forums.
+The dominant ideas in the AI scene today — safety, alignment, existential risk, singularity — were once seedlings planted in science fiction and online forums.
 My wish for Soft Power is to plant different seeds: ones that help us consider not just catastrophic ends or hollow post-scarcity futures, but what it means to live well, to remain human, and to build with care — so that we might create technologies in service of a more humane world.

 Soft Power is the early sketch of what I hope will grow into a publication.
 If you’d be interested in co-editing, writing, or just jamming on ideas, send me a note at ashleydzhang@gmail.com :)